bit-apps-pro/bit-assist-wp/readme.txt

 ## 📧 CUSTOM FORM

 By adding a custom form or contact form as a channel, you can provide your visitors with the option to contact you through a customized form.
-You can tailor the form to match your branding and modify fields, colours, and more to suit your needs.
+You can tailor the form to match your branding and modify fields, colors, and more to suit your needs.

 https://youtu.be/ReVUlPqT_1c